by Veronica Reyes, Jan 30, 2019

 Insider Tips And Things To Know

 Public buses – In 2007 Guatemala City implemented a new and fast bus system: Transmetro.
-These are green buses that have their own roadway within the city’s main destinations; therefore, the transfer time from one place to another is shorter.
+These are green buses that have their own roadway within the city’s main destinations; therefore, the transfer time from one place to another is faster.

 - If you happen to catch one of these buses during rush hour, please make sure you have all your belongings in front of you.
 Pick pockets like to take advantage of the overcrowded Transmetro.